RaymondYan32/Chess/README.md

 1. Download and unzip to location of your choosing
 2. Open folder and run "chess.jar"
 3. Enjoy with a friend

+P.S.
+As currently this program does not use any external images files, chess.jar should be able to run by itself without being with the source code folder